google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 // Apply the minimum area requirement. var minArea = contArea.gte(pixels).selfMask();
 ```
-4. Scale the results in nominal value based on to the dataset's projection to display on the map
+4. Scale the results in nominal value based on to the dataset's projection to display on the map.
+Reprojecting with a specified scale ensures that pixel area does not change with zoom.
 ```js
 var prj = gfc2018.projection();
 var scale = prj.nominalScale();